Requirements and procedures and policies related to student fees, charges and refund policies

 - Any refunds of tuition, student and lab fees, and meal plans for resident

-students are calculated on an academic quarter basis.
+students are calculated on an academic term basis.

 - Students who withdraw from NEIT must notify the Registrar’s Office in writing.
 Absence from class does not constitute withdrawal.
 Tuition and fees refunds are pro-rated based on the following schedule: